 Causes of blackouts

-While blackouts are most commonly linked to alcohol consumption there are other causes that may come into play, with the most common cause of non-alcoholic blackouts being a drop in blood pressure.
+While blackouts are most commonly linked to alcohol consumption (heavy drinking on an empty stomach or chugging), there are other causes that may come into play, with the most common cause of non-alcoholic blackouts being a drop in blood pressure.
 Here are other causes of blackouts:

 Although you may associate blackouts with full-blown alcoholics in fact they are more common with social drinkers and binge drinkers.
 The National Institutes of Health states "If recreational drugs were tools, alcohol would be a sledgehammer" because of the range of functions it can impair.
 Blackouts have long been recognized as a primary indicator of alcoholism, as E.M.
 Jellinek stated in 1946.